iris-hep/iris-hep.github.io/_codas-hep-students/2023/arthurkraus3.md

 ROOT CPU/memory usage optimization

 ## My expertise is:
-Making mistakes
+Making mistakes, lots of troubleshooting, correcting said mistakes.

 ## A problem I'm grappling with:
 Modifying athena and running derivation production jobs without errors

 ## I've got my eyes on:
-All things computationally extensive
+All things computationally involved.

 ## I want to know more about:
-HEP analysis
+HEP analysis techniques, including ML and theory behind statistical methods and particle physics searches.